aeternity/protocol/contracts/sophia.md

     Bin(_, v, _) => Some(v)
 ```

-*NOTE: Recursive data types are not yet implemented*
+*[NOTE: Recursive data types are not yet implemented]*

 ### Lists

-A Sophia list is a dynamically sized, homogenous, immutable, singly
+A Sophia list is a dynamically sized, homogenous, immutable, singly-linked
-linked list.
+list.
 A list is constructed with the syntax `[1, 2, 3]`.
 The
-elements of a list can be any of datatype but they must have the same
+elements of a list can be of any datatype but they must have the same
 type.
 The type of lists with elements of type `'e` is written
 `list('e)`.
 For example we can have the following lists: